qbicsoftware-archive/portlet-template/README.md

 Direct your browser to [localhost:8080](http://localhost:8080).
 If everything went fine, you will see a button, and after clicking it, it should display some information about your portlet.
 So far so good, congratulations!

-### IV - Create a new repository for your new portlet
+### IV - Create a new GitHub repository for your new portlet

 At this point you have a simple QBiC portlet with all the required dependencies.
 You now need to create a remote repository for it, so it's available for everyone.
 Follow [this guide](https://help.github.com/articles/create-a-repo/) to create a remote repository on GitHub.
 For this example, we will still use `donut-portlet` as the name of our repository.